What climate neutrality will cost Germany | DW | 21.09.2021

 Climate change has already made extreme weather worse across the world — and only rapid cuts to greenhouse gas emissions can stop temperatures rising further and weather extremes getting stronger.

-Germany amended its climate law this year to aim for greenhouse gas neutrality by 2045 after its highest court declared its old plans partly unconstitutional.
-But bringing the climate balance of the EU's biggest emitter to zero will cost a lot of money: €6 trillion ($7 trillion), according to a recent "Net-Zero Germany" study by consulting firm McKinsey.
+Germany amended its climate law this year to aim for greenhouse gas neutrality by 2045, after its highest court declared its old plans partly unconstitutional.
+But bringing the climate balance of the EU's biggest emitter to zero will cost a lot of money: €6 trillion ($7 trillion), according to a recent study on Germany's net-zero goals by consulting firm McKinsey & Company.

 Germany would need to invest 7% of its economic output — about €240 billion — into green technologies and infrastructure each year.
 It's an "unprecedented task," said Ruth Heuss, a senior partner at McKinsey and co-author of the study.

+It also includes investments in public transport, charging stations for electric cars, battery storage and the expansion of a nationwide infrastructure for green hydrogen.
+The money could be redirected from polluting investments like subsidies for air travel.

 Money is less critical than time, said Heuss, because the latter is in short supply.
-"The next ten years are the crucial ones.
-We need to roughly triple the speed at which we decarbonize."
+"The next 10 years are the crucial ones.
+We need to roughly triple the speed at which we decarbonize," she said.

+Other measures for climate neutrality include the electrification of transport, supplying the steel and cement industries and other businesses with green electricity, and more investment in recycling and technologies for improved battery storage.

-Research and investment in storage processes for CO2 are also essential for Germany's climate balance to be truly zero in the end, said Detlef Stolten from the Jülich Research Center in Germany.
+Research and investment in storage processes for carbon dioxide are also essential for Germany's climate balance to be truly zero in the end, said Detlef Stolten from the Jülich Research Center in western Germany.
 "Without that, it won't work."

-Experts expect the money flowing into the restructuring of the economy to have a positive effect not only on the environment, but also on the German economy as a whole.
+Experts expect that the money devoted to economic restructuring will have a positive effect not only on the environment, but also on the German economy as a whole.
 And the restructuring itself is expected to create more jobs.

 "From what we see now, that is affordable," said Stolten, pointing to the floods in western Germany in mid-July that killed more than 180 people, wiping out roads and bridges and destroying livelihoods.
 "If we now need €30 billion to rebuild small parts of Rhineland-Palatinate and North Rhine-Westphalia — and that is certainly not the total damage, it will be higher — then you can already see that this puts things incredibly into perspective."

-The German Federal Environment Agency estimates each extra ton of CO2 emitted costs the economy €201 today — a number that is rising.
+Germany's Federal Environment Agency has estimated that each extra ton of CO2 emitted costs the economy €201 today — a number that is rising.
 This includes not only the damage to houses, roads or crops caused by floods, storms or drought, but also the health consequences of heat waves and air pollution, as well as the ecological costs of destroyed forests and soils.
-The damage caused to ecosystems worldwide alone could rise to €14 trillion by 2050 — 7% of the global gross domestic product (GDP).
+The damage caused to ecosystems worldwide alone could rise to €14 trillion by 2050 — 7% of the global gross domestic product.

-Wildfires in recent years have devastated rich parts of the world including the US, Australia and Southern Europe
+Wildfires in recent years have devastated rich parts of the world including the United States, Australia and Southern Europe

-If the global community sticks to the Paris Agreement and limits climate change to less than 1.5 degrees Celsius, immense social, ecological and economic damage could be prevented.
+If the global community sticks to the Paris Agreement and limits climate change to less than 1.5 degrees Celsius (2.7 degrees Fahrenheit), immense social, ecological and economic damage could be prevented.
 The McKinsey report finds the conditions for a climate-friendly shift in Germany "are better than ever before."
 Consumers are increasingly opting for sustainable products and many companies are pushing toward sustainable value chains.

 This article was adapted from German